silviamaggi/smd-com/_casestudies/acquisition-landing-pages-and-forms.md

 To understand how straightforward it is to find the right information on the landing pages, I gave ten people a task and observed what they did.
 During, I asked how they felt.

-<small>Side comment:
 The customer journey maps follow the actions the personae take to reach their goals.
-I chose them over user flows because *they highlight thoughts and emotions*, useful to identify a journey’s pain points.</small>
+I chose them over user flows because *they highlight thoughts and emotions*, useful to identify a journey’s pain points.

 {% include pattern-imagegallery.html folder="/assets/images/gallery-unicredit-case-study/gallery-1" id="1" %}

 ## Content strategy

 Content precedes design.
 Even before starting to sketch, the focus is on content and its prioritisation.
 This is also related to performance, which is treated like a design element.
 We analysed the content of the existing landing pages and proposed a solution to UniCredit.

 <!-- HERE COLS FOR BOTH IMAGES WITH NOTES -->